How to Report Sexual Misconduct

 This page provides information to help you make an informed decision about your reporting options.

 Survivors of sexual assault or rape often feel as though they have lost control over their own life.
 Knowing your options can help you regain a sense of control.

 - You have the right to medical treatment.
 The Wentworth Public Safety can provide transportation for medical assistance by calling 617-989-4444.

-- You have the right to confidential, emotional support, which can be provided by the Center for Wellness and Disability Services by calling 617-989-4390 or by any of the resources designated as confidential listed on this site.
+- You have the right to confidential, emotional support, which can be provided by the Center for Wellness by calling 617-989-4390 or by any of the resources designated as confidential listed on this site.